devGod1994/brickellpaymentgateway-plugin/README.txt

 * Bugfix: 502 on checkout on shops hosted with wpengine.com.

 = 3.0.4 =
-* Add filter 'woocommerce_pensopay_currency' which can be used to dynamically edit the gateway currency
+* Add filter 'woocommerce_BrickellPay_currency' which can be used to dynamically edit the gateway currency
-* Add filter 'woocommerce_pensopay_language' which can be used to dynamically edit the gateway language
+* Add filter 'woocommerce_BrickellPay_language' which can be used to dynamically edit the gateway language

 = 3.0.3 =
 * Added support for credit card icons in the settings.